 As a Visiting Young Scholar, Jacob Wierson will serve as your primary academic advisor.
 Any concerns regarding your participation or coursework should be addressed to Jacob.
 Additionally, faculty will communicate with your advisor if there are any issues or concerns.

 If you wish to meet with a specific program regarding coursework for a future degree plan at SLU, please contact us at email@example.com with the program you are interested in and we will facilitate a meeting with the appropriate representative from Saint Louis University.

 If you find yourself confused by class material, intimidated by an assignment or just unsure of what is standing between you and the grades you want, the Saint Louis University Student Success Center can help you as a SLU Visiting Young Scholar.
 Additionally, you can contact your academic advisor for assistance.

-Disability Services at SLU exists to support your educational experience by helping you access academic accommodations and services needed to ensure your success.
+The Center for Accessibility and Disability Resources at SLU exists to support your educational experience by helping you access academic accommodations and services needed to ensure your success.

-If you currently have accommodations in your high school coursework such as extra time on a test, an IEP, etc. due to a disability, you will want to reach out to Disability Services to ensure you are eligible for a similar accommodation for your college coursework.
+If you currently have accommodations in your high school coursework such as extra time on a test, an IEP, etc. due to a disability, you will want to reach out to the Center for Accessibility and Disability Resources to ensure you are eligible for a similar accommodation for your college coursework.
 The team will work with you, your family, instructors, and the VYS to staff to find reasonable accommodations to ensure your success.

-All inquiries received by Disability Services about the availability of reasonable University-related accommodations are kept confidential.
+All inquiries received by the Center for Accessibility and Disability Resources about the availability of reasonable University-related accommodations are kept confidential.